Samaleswari SC

-Samaleswari Sporting Club was an Indian professional football club from Odisha.
+Samaleswari Sporting Club, also known as Samaleswari Sporting, is an Indian professional football club based in Sambalpur, Odisha.
 In January 2012 it was announced that they were to participate in the 2012 I-League 2nd Division, the then second tier (currently 3rd tier) of football in India.

 History

+The club was founded on November 22, 2008, as the Sambalpur Football Academy in order to invest in grassroots in the State and nurture talent in the academy.
+The academy is located 15 km from the town of Sambalpur and is established on a large 18-acre property very close to the Hirakud Dam.